Geo-redundant storage (GRS): Cross-regional replication for Azure Storage

 Keep these points in mind when deciding which replication option to use:

-- Zone-redundant storage (ZRS) provides highly availability with synchronous replication and may be a better choice for some scenarios than GRS or RA-GRS.
+- Zone-redundant storage (ZRS) provides highly availability with synchronous replication across three Azure availability zones and may be a better choice for some scenarios than GRS or RA-GRS.
 For more information on ZRS, see ZRS.

 - Asynchronous replication involves a delay from the time that data is written to the primary region, to when it is replicated to the secondary region.
 In the event of a regional disaster, changes that haven't yet been replicated to the secondary region may be lost if that data can't be recovered from the primary region.